chambox/chambox.github.io/about.md

 Besides AI, I like eating good food (I hate cooking though), my good friend and I  have created a social platform linking hungry African food lovers to excellent home cooks.
 If you want to know more about good food of African origin, visit us [here](https://afroeat.be/).

-What actually keeps me going is my little three year-old who has a challenged me in many ways.
-He only see's the picture of a family member once and can recognise them in all subsequent pictures accurately.
-Unlike AI models that need to see millions  of picture to make a correct idenfication.
-He is smart and learns faster than any AI, I am kidding I will not compare my son to AI.
+What keeps me going is my little three-year-old who challenges me in many ways.
+Unlike AI models that need millions of pictures to make a correct identification, my son only needs to see a picture of a family member once and accurately recognize them in all subsequent pictures.
+He is smart and learns faster than any AI, I am kidding,  I will not compare my son to AI.
 ### Contact me

 Tel: +32471600750